Halal Certification for GCC countries

 Quality Management System

-The document confirming the fulfillment of the requirements for the Halal certification body is the Quality Manual, which:
+A document confirming compliance with the requirements of a Halal certification body is a Quality Manual which:

-– informs the employees of the Halal certification body about the goals, objectives, distribution of responsibilities, process and procedures of the quality management system, and also serves as a support in the implementation of the tasks set.
+- informs HCB employees about the purposes, tasks, distribution of responsibilities, process and procedures of the management system, and also serves as support in the implementation of the assigned tasks.

 Scope of Accreditation